-Victims or their representatives also have a right to attend and
+Victims or their representatives also have a right to attend and speak at your child's revocation hearing.

 Return to Secure Care

 If youth have been released to the community and have not followed through on their conditions of liberty, they may be returned to secure care.